How to install Android updates with Google Pixel Repair Tool - 9to5Google

 Every month, Google releases a new Android security patch, resolving any and all security issues that have been uncovered in Android and their own Pixel phones.
-These updates typically arrive on your phone automatically over time, but you can also sideload the update that has now become easier than ever, thanks to the Pixel Repair Tool.
+These updates — sometimes called an “OTA” as they’re supposed to arrive “over the air” — typically arrive on your phone automatically over time, but you can also manually install or “sideload” the update which has now become easier than ever, thanks to the Google Pixel Repair Tool.

 Things you’ll need